 If there is one lesson to be taken from the last half-decade, it is that traditional methodologies do not work.
 Pandemics, geopolitical conflicts, and nonseasonal shifts in consumer behavior did not give warnings before they struck.
 Accordingly, companies need to operate in the landscape where “the new normal” changes annually.

 One of the best ways to mitigate ongoing and future supply chain problems is greater supplier diversification.
 And the best time for professional buyers to take action is now.

 Like any industry, the electronic component sector is subject to volatility that constricts part availability and fluctuates pricing.
-But in the last decade, its supply chain has experienced several major disruptions, unpredictable events that negatively affect participants across the world.
+But in the last decade, the supply chain has experienced several major disruptions and unpredictable events that negatively affect participants across the world.

 Because the main contributing factors behind those disruptions have not been resolved, they will continue popping up.

 For instance, the passives shortage that plagued OEMs in 2018 arose from changes in the global marketplace.

 In the 21st century, several top automobile manufacturers began adding more new energy vehicles to their fleets.
 Electric and hybrid cars have become increasingly popular, in part due to widespread government purchasing incentives.
 Also, cars loaded with multifaceted infotainment centers, precision route guidance, and enhanced rider safety systems have emerged as major automobile sales drivers.

 As a result of those changes, vehicle manufacturers expanded their orders for parts like MLCCs and resistors.
 That meant car vendors had to compete with consumer electronics companies for supplies, which eventually caused the 2018 passives bottleneck.
 The same issue precipitated the more severe automotive chip shortage which began in 2021, after automotive demand shot up.